 As companies are steadily ramping up their D&I efforts, recruiters now have a role in ensuring a positive D&I environment.
 As one of the first company representatives that the candidates will meet, recruiters can weed out bias in the hiring process.

 On the other hand, candidates who show concerns about D&I topics are also more likely to bring it up with recruiters instead of waiting for a demonstration from HR once they have been accepted.

 Diversity and inclusion in recruiting processes is not a new concept.
-However, between the increasing use of the internet by an informed generation and talent availability thanks to the Hybrid work model, hiring managers stand to benefit from investment in tools and efforts to hire a diverse team.
+However, between the increasing use of the internet by an informed generation and talent availability thanks to the Hybrid work model, managers stand to benefit from investment in tools and efforts to hire a diverse team.

 The pandemic has pushed thousands of individuals into a vulnerable state, both physically and mentally.
 Although companies and the global governments have put forward multiple relief plans, the amount of affected individuals is simply too large.
 It is not difficult to find cases where funds and resources failed to reach vulnerable populations due to negligence, corruption, or other unforeseeable factors.

 Having witnessed or even experienced this vulnerable state, Gen Z candidates expect more support from their employers.
 The International Labour Organization has issued a Framework to support employees during and after the pandemic.
 Support can range from monetary backing, increase sick leaves, child-care support, or even mental counseling:

 Source: COVID-19 and the world of work: Impact and policy responses - International Labour Organization 2020